JasonHershey/MemberFindMeRSS/README.md

 Also, later in the code, we call a slightly different URL, for each event, in order to get those other fields we mentioned earlier... like the **dtl** field that has the detailed descriptio of the event for when we build our table.

 Take a look at the solution and let me know what you think.

+> **Note on using Windows PowerShell**  I found using PowerShell to be very handy for this project.
+It was a nice interactive way to call and review the results of a REST call.
+I could quickly and easily play around to see what calls worked and see the results.
+Afterwards, I could move things to PHP knowing that once added to the site, the only problems were likely with PHP syntax, not in the actual REST call.